Last update: Oct 22, 2021

-You can register to vote in Wyoming by printing a voter registration form and filling it out in the presence of a notary.
+You can register by mail to vote in Wyoming by printing a voter registration form, filling it out, and mailing it to your local election office.
 You can also register to vote in person if you prefer.

 - You can also register to vote and cast a ballot in person on Election Day.

-- Learn more by visiting the Secretary of State for Wyoming or contacting your local election official.
+- Learn more by visiting the Secretary of State for Wyoming or contacting your local election office.